DANS-KNAW/easy-split-multi-deposit/README.md

 ========================
 [![Build Status](https://travis-ci.org/DANS-KNAW/easy-split-multi-deposit.png?branch=master)](https://travis-ci.org/DANS-KNAW/easy-split-multi-deposit)

-Convert a Multi-Deposit splitting it into several Dataset Deposits.
+Splits a Multi-Deposit into several deposit directories for subsequent ingest into the archive Utility to process a Multi-Deposit prior to ingestion into the DANS EASY Archive

 SYNOPSIS
 --------